What diseases cause hemoglobin to decrease? Low hemoglobin level is a very dangerous symptom: causes, prevention, treatment

 These drinks impair the body's absorption of iron.

-If the usual tea is replaced with rosehip broth, this will not only speed up the healing process, but also strengthen the immune system and refresh the body tone. natural juices will also become a useful "coffee substitute" at least for the duration of treatment.
+If you replace your usual tea with rosehip decoction, this will not only speed up the healing process, but also strengthen the immune system and refresh the body's tone.
+Natural juices will also become a useful “coffee substitute” at least for the duration of treatment.

 1. Say no to milk, nuts, soy and semolina.

-These foods also interfere with the proper saturation of blood cells with iron.
+These foods also interfere with the proper saturation of iron in blood cells.

 1. Vegetables.

-Potatoes, beets, tomatoes, carrots, pumpkin, spinach are extremely useful for symptoms of low hemoglobin.
+Potatoes, beets, tomatoes, carrots, pumpkin, and spinach are extremely useful for symptoms of low hemoglobin.

 Beets are the leader of vegetables that can stop the decrease in hemoglobin and overcome anemia.